CCC Core Training

 Corpsmembers who complete the Core Training program and a full year in the CCC may be eligible for the CCC Brad Duncan Scholarship.
 Core Training includes the following courses:

 COMET: All applicants must complete Corpsmember Orientation, Motivation, Education, and Training (COMET) to become official members of the California Conservation Corps.
-COMET is an intensive training session that prepares applicants to become successful Corpsmembers and emphasizes essential soft skills for the work setting.
-The first week of COMET is unpaid; during this portion of the training, applicants complete a physical exam and pre-employment drug test.
+COMET is an intensive training session that emphasizes essential soft skills for the work setting and prepares applicants to become successful Corpsmembers.
+Applicants complete a physical exam and pre-employment drug test during the first week of training.
+COMET is included in the stipend pay for those Corpsmembers who complete their first pay period in the CCC.

 Conservation Awareness: The Conservation Awareness Program (CAP) is a 20-hour course intended to further Corpsmembers’ appreciation for California’s natural resources and help them understand their roles as conservationists, consumers, and citizens.
 This course involves 12 hours of classroom time, as well as an 8-hour volunteer project organized by the class.